JasonEtco/flintcms-site/_posts/docs/getting-started/2017-06-02-site-configuration.md

 categories: docs
 section: Getting Started
 ---
-There are a number of customization options available to you when you created your instance of the `Flint` object.
+There are a number of customization options available to you when you created your instance of the `Flint` class.
 You can pass an object of these options as the first parameter when creating the instance, like:

 ```js
 const settings = {